jalvarezga/jalvarezga.github.io/_posts/2018-06-25-start-the-day-with-the-right-habit.markdown

 ![]({{ site.baseurl }}/images/boston/plot1.png)
-*Scatter plot showing the the response variable and the percentage of houses with a marrid couple in each district.*
+*Scatter plot showing the the response variable and the percentage of houses with a married couple in each district.*
+These two variables have a correlation of -0.15969.
+Though not quite strong, it is interesting to note thqat the correlation is negative.

 ![]({{ site.baseurl }}/images/boston/plot2.png)
 *Scatter plot showing the the response variable and income per capita in each neighborhood in Boston.*

+These two variables are strongly correlated, they actually have a correlation of 0.61378.

+We could explore further this kind of relationships, are even prresent a correlation matrix, which we included in the original work as part of the exploratory data analysis.
+Here's a list of the variables that we considered: